DavisVaughan/extrachecks/README.md

 provide return value documentation for all exported functions now.
 If you use roxygen2, use the tag `@return`.

+This note is applicable even if your function is marked internal with `@keywords internal`.

 This note is also applicable if your function has no return value: “If a function does not return a value, please document that too, e.g. `\value{None}`.”